hmrc/view-vat-returns-frontend/README.md

 This is a placeholder README.md for a new repository

+### Running the application

+In order to run the microservice, you must have SBT installed.
+You should then be able to start the application using:

+sbt "run {PORTNUM}"

 ### License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html")